IRMA-LAB/grab_common/libcdpr/README.md

 The GRAB CDPR library includes:
 - Differential kinematics of order 0, 1 and 2 of a generic cable-driven parallel robot.
 - Robot components and parameters structures and types.
+- Dedicated structures and functions for under-actuated cable-driven parallel robots topology.

 Please note this library is a work in progress, and is not yet meant to be complete, but only essential to the requirements given by the parent project that make use of it.

 ## Compilation

-This library depends on [libgeom](../libgeom).
+This library depends on [libgeom](../libgeom) and [Armadillo](http://arma.sourceforge.net/download.html) open source C++ library for linear algebra & scientific computing.
 Keeping this in mind, the user is free to integrate it in his/her own project as desired.

 We provide here two Qt project files for compiling this package as a static library ([cdpr.pro](./cdpr.pro)) or for unit testing ([libcdpr_test.pro](libcdpr_test.pro)).
 For the former case, we suggest to build it in a new local folder inside the _libcdpr_ directory , such as "_~/libcdpr/lib/_".
-Please note that this builing process requires a compiled version of static library [libgeom](../libgeom).
+Please note that this builing process requires a compiled version of static library [libgeom](../libgeom) and _Armadillo_.
+Moreover, please note that the unit tests require a working version of _Matlab 2019b_ with _Optimization toolbox_ installed on the machine in order to run the Matlab engine used to verify the correctness of the functions implementation.

 ## Usage